pktherock/Myappsample/README.md

-##This repo is just for self lrarning purpose
+##T his repo is just for self lrarning purpose